Academic Year, Spring and Fall for students with advanced German

 - Apply for Cornell approval

-- For Options 1-3 with English classes, use Cornell Application for the Beginning and Intermedicate German program with English classes
+- For Options 1-3 with English classes, use Cornell Application for the Beginning and Intermediate German program with English classes (not available for the Fall Semester; does not meet A&S requirements for study abroad).

 - Apply for program admission via Columbia's BCGS page for the appropriate program